keithrbennett/rexe/README.md

 could be included in the custom code instead.
 Here's why:

 * The savings in command line length goes a long way to making these commands more readable and feasible.
-* It's much simpler to use multiple formats, as there is no need to change the code itself.
+* It's much simpler to switch formats, as there is no need to change the code itself.
 This also enables parameterization of the output format.